chenba12/Systems2Ex5A/README.md

 operator> should return true on 5>14, 2>1, 4>14

 **All iterators should work in O(1) in both memory and time complexity.** Do note that's only the Iterator operation should be in O(1) in memory and time.
-The container can insert and erase elements in O(N).
+The container can insert and erase primeContainer in O(N).
 Iterators should **NOT** be detached from the main container.
 If one add's an element to a container after an iterator is created the iterator should know the element return it should its turn will come.
 If the element is located in a position before curent the location of the iterator it will not return it.
 In our case, if one uses PrimeIterator and it points to 5, adding 3 will not change the iterator, and the ++ operator will put it at end().
 However, adding 7 to the container will make the ++ operator point the iterator to 7.